 If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 The contraceptive injection contains the hormone progestogen.
-This is similar to the progesterone naturally produced in women’s ovaries and works to prevent pregnancy.
+This is similar to the hormone progesterone that is naturally produced in the ovaries and works to prevent pregnancy.

 Pregnancy happens when sperm reaches an egg and fertlises it.
 The injection works in three ways to interrupt this process: